UKHSA-Internal/coronavirus-dashboard-api-R-sdk/README.md

     [1] "2020-08-02 14:50:59 GMT"

-To get the latest data by a specific metric, use the \code{latest_by} argument as follows:
+To get the latest data by a specific metric, use the `latest_by` argument as follows:

 ``` r
 all_nations = c(